awslabs/kinesis-aggregation/java/KinesisAggregator/README.md

 }
 ```

-By default, the KPL Aggregator will use a new thread from the Java 8 shared `ForkJoinPool` to execute the callback function, but you may also supply your own `ExecutorService` to the `onRecordComplete` method if you want tighter control over the thread pool being used.
+By default, the `RecordAggregator` will use a new thread from the Java 8 shared `ForkJoinPool` to execute the callback function, but you may also supply your own `ExecutorService` to the `onRecordComplete` method if you want tighter control over the thread pool being used.

 You can find a full working sample of batch-based aggregation in the `SampleAggregatorProducer.java` class in the `KinesisTestProducers` project.

 ### Other Implementation Details

-When using the batch-based and callback-based aggregation methods, it is important to note that you're only given a KplAggRecord (via return value or callback) when the `KplAggregator` object has a full record (i.e. as close to the 1MB PutRecord limit as possible).
+When using the batch-based and callback-based aggregation methods, it is important to note that you're only given an `AggRecord` object (via return value or callback) when the `RecordAggregator` object has a full record (i.e. as close to the 1MB PutRecord limit as possible).
 There are certain scenarios, however, where you want to be able to flush records to Kinesis before the aggregated record is 100% full.
 Some example scenarios include flushing records at application shutdown or making sure that records get flushed every N minutes.

-To solve this problem, the `KplAggregator` object provides a method called `flushAndFinish` that will returned an aggregated record that contains all the existing records in the `KplAggregator` as a `KplAggRecord` object (even if it's not completely full).
+To solve this problem, the `RecordAggregator` object provides a method called `flushAndFinish` that will returned an aggregated record that contains all the existing records in the `RecordAggregator` as a `AggRecord` object (even if it's not completely full).

 ----